HosseinTahami/Learning/Learning_RabbitMQ/ReadMe.md

 Use the following commands with `rabbitmqctl` to manage users and their permissions:

 - `rabbitmqctl add_user "username" "password"`: Adds a new user with the specified username and password.

 - `rabbitmqctl list_users`: Lists all configured users.

 - `rabbitmqctl set_user_tags "username" "tag"`: Sets tags for a user.
 Common tags are "administrator" and "monitoring".

-- `rabbitmqctl set_permissions -p "host" "username" "configure_permission" "read_permission" "write_permission"`: Sets permissions for a user on a specific virtual host.
+- `rabbitmqctl set_permissions -p "host_name" "username" "configure_permission" "read_permission" "write_permission"`: Sets permissions for a user on a specific virtual host.
 The permissions include configure, read, and write operations.
+  - `rabbitmqctl set_permissions -p "/" "root" ".*" ".*" ".*"`

 - `rabbitmqctl delete_user "username"`: Deletes a user.

+**Notice:**
+When you create a user and even give the user administrator tag it will still need the `set_permission` for using a specified host and the default host is "/".

 By default, RabbitMQ has a default virtual host named `/` (a slash) and a default user with the username "guest" and password "guest".